Buyer's Guides

 Built for Teams And Marketers

-Content production requires collaboration.
+Content production requires collaboration across distinct content team roles and responsibilities.
 Writers draft, editors review, strategists approve, designers create visuals, SEO specialists optimize.

 n8n workflows are typically built and maintained by a single developer.
 When that person leaves or goes on vacation, workflows become black boxes nobody else understands.